TransPose: 6D Object Pose Estimation with Geometry-Aware Transformer

 \emph{\textbf{2) Evaluations on Occlusion LineMod Dataset}}: To verify the robustness of our model for inter-object occlusion situations, we report the quantitative results on the Occlusion LineMod dataset.
 We follow prior works~\cite{peng2019pvnet,park2019pix2pose} and directly utilize the pre-trained model on the LineMod dataset for testing.
 The quantitative results are displayed in Table~\ref{tab:Occ_data}.
 Analogously, we divide these methods based on the modality.

 As the Table~\ref{tab:Occ_data} shows, our method achieves a fairly competitive average accuracy of 65.54\%, which is higher than most methods.
-Specifically, our method is higher than depth-based CloudAAE~\cite{gao2021cloudaae} by 6.64\%, and outperforms RGB-based methods Pix2pose~\cite{park2019pix2pose}, PVNet~\cite{peng2019pvnet}, GDR-Net~\cite{wang2021gdr} and SO-Pose~\cite{di2021so} by margins of 33.54\%, 24.47\%, 3.34\%, and 3.24\% respectively.
+Specifically, our method is higher than depth-based CloudAAE~\cite{gao2021cloudaae} and Zhou et al,~\cite{zhou20226} by 6.64\% and 5.4\%, our method also outperforms RGB-based methods Pix2pose~\cite{park2019pix2pose}, ER-Pose~\cite{yang2023er}, GDR-Net~\cite{wang2021gdr} by margins of 33.54\%, 17.24\% and 3.34\% , respectively.
 Compared with RGBD-based methods, we surpass Uni6D~\cite{jiang2022uni6d}, PVN3D~\cite{he2020pvn3d} by 34.81\% and 2.34\%, and is on par with FFB6D~\cite{he2021ffb6d}.
 Most of above methods utilize additional synthetic data for training and has better viewpoint coverage.
 Nevertheless, the accuracy of our method is behind state-of-the-art ZebraPose~\cite{su2022zebrapose}.
 The main reason is that method employs a dense prediction approach, which will be more advantageous when dealing with occlusions.
 Additionally, ZebraPose~\cite{su2022zebrapose} utilizes PBR~\cite{hodavn2019photorealistic} dataset, which has a total of 400K images.
 The large-scale images dataset with a high degree of visual realism allows to reduce the domain gap between different dataset.
 In summary, our method still exhibits promising performance in the more challenging Occlusion LineMod dataset.
-The visualization results on Occlusion LineMod dataset are illustrated in Fig \ref{fig:occ_visual}.

 \emph{\textbf{3) Evaluations on YCB-Video Dataset}}: Table~\ref{tab:YCB_data} displays the quantitative results on YCB-Video dataset.
 In practice, most of the objects in dataset are actually geometrically symmetric but asymmetrical in appearance.
 Since we only apply depth data to estimate 6D pose, our method can not distinguish the appearance differences.
 Hence, we report the results based on the ADD-S AUC metric following PoseCNN~\cite{xiang2017posecnn}.